-STEP 3: Verify Course Availability
+Verify Course Availability STEP 3:

-- Check the Schedule of Classes: https://app.testudo.umd.edu/soc - VENUS is a web-based tool that can assist in creating your class schedule sis.umd.edu/bin/venus
+- Check the Schedule of Classes: app.testudo.umd.edu/soc - VENUS is a web-based tool that can assist in creating your class schedule venus.umd.edu/

 STEP 4: Obtain Special Permissions

 Some courses have specific requirements, pre-requisites or require special permission.
 All special permissions must be obtained prior to registration.
 Colleges and departments can grant special permissions electronically, but the student must still officially register for the course at testudo.umd.edu.
 See the next page for an explanation of conditions or registration actions requiring college approval.